rextechs/AzureIoTBootcamp/Day1-HOL2.md

 ### Step 4.2 : Run the **Deploy-IoTEdge** command

-This command checks whether your Windows machine is on a supported version, turns on the containers feature, and then downloads the Moby runtime and the IoT Edge runtime.
+This command checks whether your Windows machine is on a supported version, turns on the containers feature, and then downloads the Moby runtime and the IoT Edge runtime

 ```powershell
 . {Invoke-WebRequest -useb aka.ms/iotedge-win} | Invoke-Expression; Deploy-IoTEdge -ContainerOs Windows